Reading List

 This is a remarkable read.
 It has a great mix of not-completely-implausible scifi elements, a captivating plot, and relatable characters that I enjoyed spending time with.
 Ryland and Rocky are great.
 Just read it.

-Even this long after the publication of this genre-defining book, it remains nearly the only entry in that new genre.
+Even this long after the publication of this genre-creating book, it remains nearly the only entry in that new genre.
 The novel is a meditation on the minutiae of everyday life, exploring the thoughts and experiences of the narrator as he rides an escalator to the mezzanine of his office building.
 The book is filled with footnotes, digressions, and observations on a wide range of topics, from shoelaces to drinking straws.
 It's amazing how much content he can put into a work of fiction without any plot or characters.
 I wonder if this is just a gimmick genre or if there could be more to it if more authors tried.
 Go ahead - shred the interesting and crown the banal.
 The result might be ... interesting?

 I don't see what everyone seems to like about this novel.
 The plot carried along and stuff happened, but what was the point?
 The science is interesting but the story is not.
 I don't know if it's the translation or the original but I don't get the hype.